-The term “cherry picker” is a general term used to reference many different types of lifts.
+The term “cherry picker” is a general term used to refer to many different types of lifts.
 It can be a reference to articulating boom lifts, telescopic lifts, trailer-mounted booms, spider booms, vertical mast booms or scissor lifts.
 Each of these lifts is slightly different in design, function and purpose, but each is designed to allow a worker to complete tasks at heights beyond standard human reach.

 OSHA regulation prohibits boom lifts from being used outside their intended use, including functioning as a crane.
 Regulations also prohibit a crane from being used as an aerial platform.

-The cost of a boom lift will widely vary depending on the type of lift selected as well as the brand, size, and features.
+The cost of a boom lift will vary widely depending on the type of lift selected as well as the brand, size and features.
 To get an accurate price estimate, enter your location and see rental rates near you or contact your local United Rentals branch.

 Electric boom lifts offer a clean-emission option ideal for indoor use and for reaching tall areas within a facility.